bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Update patron token passives to use floating labels.
 Add a ptr to patron token in Global so we can create the label for Demeter in heal_life.
 - [x] Whenever life/souls change, add a label including a sum of life lost/souls earned under those piles.
 This label should update as payoffs occur.
 - [x] Add floating label at start of round for life regen.
 I guess it can just appear in the middle of the board, as "Take a deep breath" happens.
+- [x] Add a life-loss vignette effect.
+It should be a red tint around the screen edge, in a circular pattern.
+Whenever you lose life, flash the vignette.
+- [x] Vignette should flash at different intensity based on remaining life, starting at <50.
+- [x] When you are very low on life, the vignette should stay visible (but slight, and black), with a pulsing effect.

 ---
 ## 📝 Quick To-Dos